Game of Traits

 This serious game explains the concept of trait-based ecology, while also sharing our fascination for the world of plankton.
 It is a card game where players represent different algal groups.
 By using trait cards, players have a better chance to survive abiotic or biotic stressors.
 It is a competitive game where players can help but also sabotage each other.

 If you are interested in getting your own Game of Traits card packs, you can purchase these using the ordering form.
+Costs are 15 euros per pack (excl. shipping costs), with a minimum order of two packs.
 The funds raised by the sales of this game are used to cover the printing and developing costs.
-You can also download the PDF of the full game for free (see Download; recommend printing on 180 g A4 or more).
-When you have played the game in class, please help us monitor the activities using the survey.
+You can also download the PDF of the full game for free (see Downloads; recommend printing on 180 g A4 or more).
+For teaching, we also provide a list of questions that can be used as concept check of the topics covered in the game, and a lecture on trait-based ecology and phytoplankton.

 Play the game in class